tail-unica/hopwise/docs/source/case_study/recommendation_analysis.rst

 -------------------------------------------------

-Then, we need to use :meth:`~hopwise.data.dataset.dataset.Dataset.token2id` to convert external user id which we want to do case study into internal user id.
+Then, we need to use :meth:`~hopwise.data.dataset.dataset.Dataset.token2id` to convert external user id which we want to do case study into internal hopwise user id.

 .. code:: python3